 Through their empathy research, the team came to realise a key factor that separated the Malaysian landscape from its Western counterparts – the profiles of their end users.
 Unlike the UK whose end users are low income families, the homeless and other possible direct benefactors of the service, the end users in Malaysia were really NGOs and supermarkets.

-Learning about this offered the team an avenue to look at opportunities to enhance the existing process.
+Learning this offered the team an avenue to look at opportunities to enhance the existing process.

-Food Aid foundation currently directs the management of this app and serves as its main parent.
+The Robin Food app stands as a strong case to prove that there are tangible ideas that can be implemented to alleviate societal issues.
+Food Aid Foundation currently directs the management of this app and serves as its main parent.
 Ever since, they have expanded their network of donors and distributors to include hotels, restaurants, and manufacturers.

-Tee Ee Lynn, project lead of this initiative said that Design Thinking offered them a way to scale up the initial idea.
+Tee Ee Lynn, project lead of this initiative from Group Strategy & Innovation, Sime Darby Berhad said that Design Thinking offered them a way to scale up the initial idea.
 Chooi Yew Vern, a project team member expressed that Design Thinking helps orient a person’s thinking from “what do we stand to gain from this?” to a more user-centred “how would our solution make people feel?”

 To see Robin Food in action or want to know how you can be involved, check out http://www.myrobinfood.org/web/